uzairs786/Recitation-Refinement/README.md

 ## Footer

-- Encourages users to stay up to date with the programme by following social networks
+- This section simply encourages users to stay up to date with the programme by following their social networks.
-- It contains Social Media Icons that have the same dark blue colour to still remain consistent with the colour scheme of the page.
+- It contains Social Media Icons that have the same dark blue colour in order to maintain the consistency of the colour scheme of the webpage.
 - It then changes to a white colour with the same dark blue colour upon hovering to match the style of hovering over the navigation menu.
-- Directs the user to the respective site on a new page.
+- It directs the user to the respective site on a new page.

 ![footer section](assets/images/footer.png)

 ## Responsive Design

 The Header content, the 'Why Us' section, the Register Form and Footer were the main sections considered when coding the media queries for tablet and mobile screens.
-Some time was spent in particular with the the 'Why Us' section in order to ensure the elements became stacked upon one another.
+Some time was spent in particular with the the 'Why Us' section in order to ensure the elements become stacked upon one another as the screen size decreases.
 This would prevent compromising the section to having a small image and and small text which would not be user-friendly.

 The flow of both mobile and tablet designs are consistent and work well.
 The logo and navigation menu were centered and stacked in order to prevent both elements from being congested.
 Below is the mobile version of the site: